hannahl123/shopsmart/README.md

 ## **Frontend**

 This is a mobile app, built with React Native with Expo.
-We use [React Native Paper](https://reactnativepaper.com/) as the UI library.

 ## **Backend**